 ABOUT THIS WEBSITE

 Oskar and Mary Hansen have been to Mexico many times and have visited these shrines.
-Just as St. Luke says in Acts 4:20— It is impossible for us to refrain from speaking of what we have seen and heard— At frequent intervals a different Mexican shrine or church will be featured.
-Mary Hansen, a former teacher, is now a freelance writer who has written articles for the NATIONAL CATHOLIC REGISTER, ST. ANTHONY MESSENGER, the CANADIAN MESSENGER, THE CATHOLIC REGISTER, CATHOLIC INSIGHT and CHICKEN SOUP FOR THE SOUL.
+Mary Hansen, a former teacher, is now a freelance writer and has written articles for the NATIONAL CATHOLIC REGISTER, THE CATHOLIC REGISTER, ST. ANTHONY MESSENGER, CHICKEN SOUP FOR THE SOUL and others.
 She has an M.Div. degree in theology and an M.Ed. in Education.
 She writes from North Bay, Ontario, Canada.

-Permission for the painting on the website has been granted by the Museo Virreinal de Guadalupe, Guadalupe, Zacatecas.
-CONACULTA/INAH
+Permission for the painting on this page has been granted by the MUSEO VIRREINAL de GUADALUPE, Guadalupe, Zacatecas.